Qihoo360/huststore/hustdb/doc/doc/en/advanced/ha/test.md

 Test
 --

-All the below scripts have dependencies on [requests](https://github.com/request/request).
+All the below scripts rely on [requests](https://github.com/request/request).

 ### Script for automatic test ###